dankantor/web3/_pages/database.md

 | ----------- | ----------- | ----------- |
 | This is a really great tweet     | @dankantor       | Dec 27, 2021 |

 Every tweet created is stored in Twitter's database.
+There are billions of rows.
 When you use the Twitter app it is accessing this data.

 ## Electronic Access